Renewable (bio-fuel based)

-The main source of fuel for the plant is the fats, oils and gases, which are thrown away by households and restaurants.
+The main source of fuel for the plant is the fats, oils and greases (FOG) that are thrown away by households and restaurants.

 The plant has an annual output of 130GWh of electricity, while the installed capacity is 19MW.
 It operates at an electrical efficiency of more than 65% and provides power for approximately 40,000 households.

 J Murphy & Sons was awarded the contract to construct the plant in April 2013.

 Beckton’s power project got clearance from Newham Borough Council and the London Thames Gateway Development Commission in 2009.